 The photograph shows Maurice with some of the soldiers and the local Lengthsman (the person employed to keep stretches of road neat and tidy).

-The marriage was reported in the Western Time – Friday October 9th 1942.
+Maurice explained how one of his sisters, Freda, married one of the soldiers Gnr Robert Gladstone.
+The marriage was reported in the Western Times – Friday October 9th 1942.